St Margaret's Church, Carsington

 St Margaret's Church, Carsington, is a Grade II* listed Anglican parish church in the Church of England in Carsington, Derbyshire.

 History

 Evidence shows that a church existed as far back as the 12th century, with the present configuration dating from around 1320.

 A sundial set into the east wall is inscribed Re-edified 1648.
 The west end gallery has an inscription This loft was erected at the onely charge of Sir Philp Gell, Baronett.
 Anno Domini 1704 by consent of the parish at a meeting in Carsington: for the use of his tenants in Hopton.

 In 1971, a gravedigger dug up the skeletons of a man, woman and child, probably of Anglo-Saxon origin.
 This discovery led to further speculation about the date of the first church.

 Parish status

-St Margarets is apart of the Dioceses of Derby, and locally grouped within the wider Wirksworth communion group.
+St Margaret's is a part of the Dioceses of Derby, and locally grouped within the wider Wirksworth communion group.